hapax/hapax.github.io/assets/teaching.md

 	</div>
 </figure>

-This suggests a visual proof, which with judicious guidance students could discover for themselve.
+This suggests a visual proof, which students could discover for themselves with judicious guidance.
 First of all, some of the blue curve should lie above the purple line, or below the purple line, otherwise it *is* the purple line and we are done.
 If it lies below, for instance, move the purple line down until it